1. /

 Share

-7 Good Reasons to study a language in Malaga
+7 Good Reasons to Study in Malaga

 There are signs that things are changing as Malaga experiences a new ‘golden age’.
 In fact, it is currently the fastest growing city in Spain as more and more people realize what it has to offer: an ideal climate, accessible prices, a rich history and a burgeoning cultural scene.
 Add to that the chance to enjoy traditional Andalusian tapas and explore miles of sunny beaches and you can see why many people are now choosing to live and study in Malaga.

-2. The sun is (almost) always shining: You’ll see plenty of sun and blue skies when you study in Malaga, no matter what time of year you visit.
+2. The sun is (almost) always shining: You’ll see plenty of sun and blue skies in Malaga, no matter what time of year you visit.
 The city boasts more than 300 days of sunshine a year on average, more than anywhere else in Spain.
 Moreover, its proximity to the Mediterranean keeps temperatures relatively mild even in winter, meaning you can soak up vitamin D and enjoy the al-fresco lifestyle almost all year round.

 4. Tapas to try: Like any good Andalusian city, Malaga specializes in tapas.
 These small dishes, which often come free when you order a drink, are a great way to explore the local foods and flavors with friends.
 Classic malagueño tapas include prawn (shrimp) fritters, meatballs with almond sauce, fried fish, and ajoblanco (cold white soup).
 You also can´t miss out on the grilled sardine espetos (skewers) that are a staple of Malaga’s cuisine.